 - By bus: day-trips leaving in buses from Paris very early in the morning.
 They are organized by different companies (here is one of them with lunch included).

-- Many options of accommodation: from the expensive option of staying inside the walled fort of Mont-Saint Michel to more affordable options in nearby cities.
+- Many options: from the expensive option of staying inside the walled fort of Mont-Saint Michel to more affordable options in nearby cities.

 - Le Grenier du Jardin: a small and cozy B&B in Pontorson.
 We were very happy with the choice.
 The room was very spacious, comfy and clean.
 The breakfast was delicious and the owner very friendly and helpful.